History of the First Twenty Five Years of Trinity Presbyterian Church, Grenfell

 On June 18, 1991, Trinity Presbyterian Church Grenfell was constituted, and we felt that we were on the threshold of a new era in our spiritual lives.
 Faith in our spiritual beliefs had brought us to this point and held us together in a strong feeling of Christian fellowship and a closeness which continues to this day.
 We needed a building for our services, so a lot was secured.
 In 1994 the sod was turned by the oldest member of the congregation Dorothy Hobson, and the youngest Tim Welch.
 The plan chosen for the building was for a one story, ground level, functional building with a heated floor.
 Construction began.

 We were able to secure from the first Presbyterian Church, one of the original stained glass windows, and installed it in the north wall of the Social Hall with a light behind it.
-Enough pieces of stained glass from other windows were collected to be built into the half circle above the door into the Social Hall.
+Enough pieces of stained glass from other windows were collected to be built into the half circle above the door into the sanctuary.

 Gifts for the furnishings came from our own members and friends.
 Everything on this platform, and the piano, the pulpit furniture, pulpit bible, collection plates, communion set, and adornments, as well as furniture in the office, the meeting room, the nursery, the vestibule, and the Record book, and Sunday School rooms was donated.
 Churches in Regina and Saskatoon sent choir gowns, kitchen dishes and equipment.
 Hamilton church sent $10,000.00!